access-ci-org/ipf/docs/INSTALL.md

 The following workflows are recommended for the listed scenarios.

-Batch System workflow (compute workflow): *required* for all Level 1, 2, and 3 *SPs that offer batch computing*
+Batch System workflow (compute workflow): *clusters with batch systems*

-Software Module workflow: *required* for all Level 1, 2 and 3 *SPs that offer login and batch computing*
+Software Module workflow: *clusters with command line software modules*

-Network Accessible Services workflow: *recommended* for all Level 1, 2, and 3 *SPs that operate OpenSSH login services*
+Network Accessible Services workflow: *clusters with with edge services like openssh*

-Batch Scheduler Job Event workflow (activity workflow): *recommended* for all Level 1 and 2 *SPs that offer XSEDE allocated batch computing*
+Batch Scheduler Job Event workflow (activity workflow): *clusters that want to support live job event subscriptions*

 ## Pre-requisites